I have gathered 5 Bible verses for kids to memorize about anxiety.

 The “name of the Lord” signifies his character, the kind of God He is.
 The righteous person clings to the God he knows by name and is safe.
 A very beneficial activity for parents as you memorize this is to do a little study with your kids about the various names of God in Scripture, linking them to this verse.

 “Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

 These Bible verses for kids to memorize about anxiety show that God’s solution to anxiety is his peace standing guard over our minds and hearts, so God has called us to turn our anxious thoughts into opportunities for thankful prayers.
 In gratitude we focus our hearts on the blessings we have.
 In prayer we trust God with our circumstances.

 “Humble yourselves, therefore, under the mighty hand of God so that at the proper time he may exalt you, casting all your anxieties on him, because he cares for you.”

 Even in the lowest state and youngest station in life, God cares for our children.
 Knowing this they can cast all their cares on Him.

+Psalm 27 is a wonderful Bible verse for kids to memorize about anxiety.
 The psalms of David make for great conversations with kids.
 We don’t know the specific occasion that inspired this psalm, but David’s life is full of examples of anxiety-causing occasions.
 Take your pick from the stories from David’s life.
 Use these stories to make the psalm come to life for your child.